telekom/oscake-documentation/docs/oscake-metadatamanager.md

 Depending on the `issueLevel` in `ort.conf` the resulting oscc-file contains a list of issues of different levels.

+> Run MetaDataManager from Docker using the unzipped [example file](./examples/versionMay2022/ortExample.zip):
+>
+> `docker run -v [localPathTo]/ortExample:/project -w /project ort -c ./conf/ort.conf oscake -a metadata-manager -iI ./results/OSCake-Report_curated_resolved_selected.oscc -iO ./results --ignoreFromChecks`
+>
+> The option -v mounts the local directory into the folder `/project`.
+The option -w sets the working directory to `/project`.
+Consequently, every path in the example is relative to the working directory.
+ORT will generate the file `analyzer-result.yml` in the subdirectory `./results`

 ## Output Files
 The *MetaDataManager* generates the following files: